vtocitu365/Data-Visualization/README.md

 •	Transit: The planet moving in front of its star causes an eclipse when viewed from Earth and thus the star's luminosity decreases.

-•	Transit Timing Variation: Once a planet has been discovered by the transit method, a decrease in brightness is to be expected at a period of a planet's orbit.
-If a repeated decrease in brightness occurs outside of that period, it may indicate the presence of a second planet.

 •	Timing: Other timing methods such as Pulsar Timing (for planets discovered around Pulsars)

-•	Microlensing: The planet's gravity bends the star's light, causing a doppler shift in the starlight.

 •	Radial Velocity (RV): The planet's gravity causes the star to oscillate.
 By measuring the oscillation, we can approximate the planet's mass, radius, and orbit.
 This was the earliest method used, and it typically favors larger planets.